Start location: A82, access to Upper Stoneymollan Farm (NS 381 816)

 The Stoneymollan Road is used in part by the John Muir Way which as of 2014 runs from Helensburgh to Dunbar.
 Weaving its way through lowland Scotland, this 215km trail also takes in parts of the Gowk Stane Road, the Strathkelvin Railway Path, the Forth & Clyde Canal, the Antonine Wall and the Union Canal.

 OS Landranger 63 (Firth of Clyde area)

 This is an old coffin road that people would have used to carry their dead to be buried in the consecrated ground of the church at Cardross.
-At nearly 7km long it is quite a distance to carry a heavy load and often coffin rests are found along these routes, which were flat or raised stones of flattened cairns for resting the coffin on.
-At these points the carriers could also take a rest but there are no reports of any of these surviving on this route.
+At nearly 7km long it is quite a distance to carry a heavy load.
+Often coffin rests are found along these routes, which were flat or raised stones of flattened cairns for resting the coffin on.
+At these points the carriers could also take a rest, but there are no reports of any of these surviving on this route.

-The first edition of Ordnance Survey's 6 inch to the mile maps shows this road as being called the Cross Stone Road and indeed there was supposedly a cross stone on the route.
-Now all that remains is the base of the cross at NS 362 827 as the cross itself is thought to have gone missing around 1880.
+The first edition of the Ordnance Survey 6 inch to the mile mapping shows this route as being called the Cross Stone Road, and indeed there was supposedly a cross stone en route.
+Now all that remains is the base of the cross at NS362817 as the cross itself is thought to have gone missing around 1880.
 It is perhaps at this point that the coffin bearers would have taken a break.